Community Development Block Grant & HOME Investment Partnership Programs

 2010-14 Consolidated Plan

 HUD requires the City to develop an annual funding strategy called an Action Plan, which details the programs and projects to be funded each year.
 The Action Plan also outlines the proposed outcomes for the funded activities.
-The 2012-13 Action Plan was approved by the City Council on April 24, 2012 and covers the program year beginning July 1, 2012 through June 30, 2013.
+The 2013-14 Action Plan was approved by the City Council on April 23, 2013 and amended on July 23, 2013 and covers the program year beginning July 1, 2013 through June 30, 2014.

 CDBG & HOME Subrecipients